Mobius (MOBI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mobius Historical Price

-According to the latest data gathered on Mobius live price page, the current price of Mobius is 0.00334128USD.
-The circulating supply of Mobius(MOBI) is 514.00M MOBI , giving it a market capitalization of $1.72M.
+According to the latest data gathered on Mobius live price page, the current price of Mobius is 0.00310588USD.
+The circulating supply of Mobius(MOBI) is 514.00M MOBI , giving it a market capitalization of $1.60M.

 The Mobius Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MOBI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.